 # Connect to server # - you will be prompted "The authenticity of host...", type "yes" ssh [email protected] # Create a new user # - you will be prompted to create a password adduser yourname # Assign admin privilege # - allowed to run 'sudo' but need to re-enter password usermod -aG sudo yourname # Copy the .ssh folder to your new user rsync --archive --chown=yourname:yourname ~/.ssh /home/yourname # Allow that user to modify website files adduser yourname www-data

 WordOps is a command-line toolset used to manage your own WordPress server.
 Without it, this tutorial will be 5x longer.

 Open your command prompt and run these commands:

 # Connect with the new user ssh [email protected] # Download & install WordOps wget -qO wo wops.cc && sudo bash wo

-Take note of that username and password.
+Take note of the highlighted username and password from the image above.
 It will be used to access the control panel later.

 Next, install WordOps add-ons which includes phpMyAdmin, WP-CLI, SendMail, etc:

 # Install default add-ons sudo wo stack install # Install firewall add-on sudo wo stack install --ufw # Always allow SSH Access sudo ufw allow 22 # Restart server sudo service ssh restart